pb8o/firecracker-demo/README.md

 ```

 Note: In the above configuration, `ec2-user` is a
-placeholder for the ec2 instance logged in user.
+placeholder for the ec2 instance logged-in user.

 Reload the ssh session to have the new limit applied.